maiha/rcm.cr/README.md

 #### rcm methods for graceful failover

+- `wait` : wait for replication to finish
 - `fail` (master feature) : becomes slave and wait a new master is up (linked)
 - `failback` (slave feature) : becomes master and wait data sync is finished